 From as early as I can remember, I knew there was something different about me.
-I didn't know what exactly what that was, but I felt I wasn't like my classmates.
+I didn't know what exactly that was, but I felt I wasn't like my classmates.
 Even at home with my parents and siblings I felt like an orange in a bowl of apples.
 I felt out of place, out of sorts, and out of luck.
 I figured it was something I'd just have to get used to.

 There must be something wrong with me, I agonized.
 Why can't I just be like everyone else?